namch29/ccmp/README.md

-# A test based on ryu multipath of wildan for ccmp project
+# A test based on ryu multipath of wildan and Hedera project.